 - Base Price: The price for the base service.
 To make our list, each app had to have a least a free service option.

 - Starting Premium Price: The starting cost for the premium service.
 All but FatSecret offer a premium version.
+We gave FatSecret the win here since none of its features are hidden behind a paywall.

-- Scan Barcode: The ability to scan the barcode (or UPC) of an item to add to your diary.
+- Scan Barcode: The ability to scan the barcode (or UPC) of an item to add it to your diary.
 This eliminates the guesswork of finding the food you ate since only one product is associated with a barcode.
 To make our list, all apps had to offer this feature.

 - Take a Picture: The app includes the ability to take a picture of your food to find an equivalent entry in their database.
 The app can identify the foods in the image and guide you to the option that best matches what you are eating.

-- Create Your Own Entry: The app allows users to create entries when the food they are consuming hasn't been added the database.
+- Create Your Own Entry: The app allows users to create entries when the food they are consuming hasn't been added to the database.

 - Grocery List: The ability to create a grocery list from the previous diary entries, meal plans, and recipes provided by the app.
 Only Yazio has this feature.